 Meditation Helps With Information Processing

-Meditation is also good for your memory, attention, thought processing and consciousness.
+Meditation is also good for your memory, attention, thought processing, and consciousness.
 Long-term meditation releases larger amounts of gyrification (“folding” of the cortex) that contributes to faster information processing.

-The amount of gyrification handles the brain better at information processing, forming memories, improving attention and decision making.
+The amount of gyrification handles the brain better at information processing, forming memories, improving attention, and decision making.
 After many years of meditation, the connection between the brain cells strengthens and enhances neural processing.

 According to a new study, even 10 minutes of meditation already turbocharges the brain and increases the concentration in the grey matter.
 Even short-term meditation improves mental performance and concentration.
-In an experiment conducted at Harvard University, the neuroscientists observed 16 people submitted to the eight-week mindfulness course.
+In an experiment conducted at Harvard University, the neuroscientists observed 16 people who submitted to the eight-week mindfulness course.

 Guided meditation and mindfulness were integrated into everyday activities.
-At the end of the course, MRI scans revealed an increase in grey matter concentration in the areas of the brain involved in memory and learning, a sense of self and emotion regulation.
+At the end of the course, MRI scans revealed an increase in grey matter concentration in the areas of the brain involved in memory and learning, a sense of self, and emotion regulation.